-A lemony dressing mingles with crisp asparagus, black olives, and feta cheese in this Greek inspired spring salad.
+A lemony dressing mingles with crisp asparagus, black olives, and feta cheese in this Greek Asparagus Salad, a recipe that is perfect for spring.

 One of the true signs of spring, asparagus is the first fresh veggie we get to enjoy at the beginning of the growing season.
 The crisp stalks and bright color get us so excited for the coming season full of fresh veggies.